alexandrajulius/Rail-Fence-Cipher/README.md

 ```

 * [phpunit 9.4](https://phpunit.de/getting-started/phpunit-9.html)

-execute in root directory
 ```
 $ vendor/bin/phpunit --testdox --colors
 ```

 ## Notes on design
-I implemented the functionality of this task into several class in order to practice phpspec.
+I implemented the functionality of this task into several classes in order to practice unit testing with phpspec.
 I don't consider an object oriented abstraction necessarily useful in this case for the following reasons:

 There is no state or property that the methods need to manipulate or maintain.